1. Overview of Our Research

 Topotactic Transformations in an Icosahedral Nanocrystal to Form Efficient Water-Splitting Catalysts.Adv.
 Mater.
 Published on the Web (2018).

 4. HER Electrocatalysts for Water Electrolyzers

 Hydrogen has been of pivotal importance as a clean energy carrier for the realization of a hydrogen economy.
-Current hydrogen production depends predominantly on the steam reforming of hydrocarbons or the partial oxidation of methane.
+Current hydrogen production depends predominantly on the steam methane reforming.
 Water splitting, when coupled with renewable energy sources such as solar energy, is considered an ideal method for hydrogen production, owing to its unparalleled capacity and carbon-neutral nature.
 For water electrolyzers, expensive Pt is the most effective catalyst for the HER.
 Hence, intensive efforts have been devoted to replacing Pt-based catalysts with non-precious metal catalysts, among which metal sulfides have emerged as one of the most promising classes of catalysts.

 We also investigated the growth behavior of tungsten sulfide nanostructure within confined nanospace .
 It was found that initially generated ultra-small WSx nanoclusters preferentially grow toward horizontal direction to yield monolayer WS2 nanoplate.
 Interestingly, WSx nanoclusters showed higher HER activity compared to WS2 nanoplates, which was attributed to the larger density of active bridging S22- sites.

 Monolayer-Precision Synthesis of Molybdenum Sulfide Nanoparticles and Their Nanoscale Size Effects in the Hydrogen Evolution Reaction.ACS Nano 9, 3728-3739 (2015).